desofs2025-wed-nap-1/desofs2025_wed_nap_1/Deliverables/README.md

 - Secure connection between API and Database
 - Hashed and Salted passwords (provided by authentication service)
 - Role-Based Access Control is implemented via an allow-list method: certain roles are allowed to perform certain actions, and forbidden to do all others.

+## Security Test Planning

+ The following aspects of the system will be tested:

+* **Authentication and Authorization**:
+  * Multi-factor authentication (MFA).
+  * Role-based access control (RBAC).

+* **Input Validation**:
+  * SQL injection prevention.

+* **Data Security**:
+  * Data encryption (in-transit and at-rest).
+  * Secure password storage (hashed and salted).

+* **Security of External Integrations**:
+  * Secure communication with external payment services (MBWay, Visa).

+* **Access Control**:
+  * Role-based access testing (Anonymous, Authenticated user, Park Manager, Admin, System Admin).

+* **Security Vulnerabilities**:
+  * SQL Injection, XSS, CSRF, and other OWASP Top Ten vulnerabilities.

+* **Logging and Monitoring**:
+  * Ensure logs are generated for security events (logins, access to sensitive data).
+  * Verify the application’s ability to monitor and respond to suspicious activity.

+### Test Strategy

+Security testing will be performed using the following strategies:

+* **Static Analysis**:
+  * Code reviews to identify security flaws.
+  * Automated static code analysis using security-focused tools (SonarQube, Checkmarx).

+* **Dynamic Analysis**:
+  * Manual penetration testing to identify vulnerabilities like SQL injection.
+  * Automated security testing tools such as OWASP ZAP.

+* **Access Control Testing**:
+  * Role-based access control (RBAC) validation.
+  * Verify that users with different roles (anonymous users, authenticated users, park managers, admins) can only access permitted features and data.

+* **Authentication and Session Testing**:
+  * Testing the multi-factor authentication process, ensuring proper working of email/OTP-based MFA.
+  * Testing session management (timeouts, invalidating sessions after logout).

+* **Data Protection Testing**:
+  * Verifying the encryption of sensitive data both in transit (using HTTPS/TLS) and at rest.
+  * Testing for proper password hashing mechanisms.

+* **Integration Testing**:
+  * Testing external payment gateways to ensure they are securely integrated.

+* **Vulnerability Scanning**:
+  * Use automated tools to scan the application for known vulnerabilities.
+  * Run tests for common vulnerabilities (OWASP Top Ten).

+### Test Environment

+* **API Environment**:
+  * The API will be hosted on a secure Linux server with the necessary firewall and security configurations.
+  * Database: MySQL with necessary patches and security settings.

+* **Test Tools**:
+  * OWASP ZAP for dynamic testing.
+  * SonarQube for static code analysis.
+  * Postman for testing API endpoints.

+* **Authentication Tools**:
+  * Auth0 or a custom-built two-factor authentication service.

+* **Security Monitoring**:
+  * Implement logging and monitoring tools to ensure audit logs are generated and analyzed.

+### Test Cases

+#### Test Case 1: Multi-Factor Authentication

+* **Objective**: Ensure the application correctly enforces multi-factor authentication.

+* **Test Steps**:
+1. Register as a user and attempt to log in with the correct username and password.
+2. Confirm the application prompts for an OTP or email-based code.
+3. Enter the correct OTP/email code and verify successful login.
+4. Attempt to log in with an incorrect OTP/email code and verify the login fails.

+* **Expected Results**:
+  * Users are required to authenticate using both the password and OTP/email code.
+  * The application denies access if the OTP/email code is incorrect.

+#### Test Case 2: Role-Based Access Control (RBAC)

+* **Objective**: Verify that only users with appropriate roles can access certain functionalities.

+* **Test Steps**:
+1. Log in as a regular user and try to access the "Manage Park" page.
+2. Log in as a park manager and try to access the "Manage Park Managers" page.
+3. Log in as an admin and attempt to access "Manage Park" and "Manage Park Managers".
+4. Log in as a system admin and attempt to access all restricted pages.

+* **Expected Results**:
+  * A regular user should not access the "Manage Park" or "Manage Park Managers" page.
+  * A park manager should have limited access to managing parks.
+  * Only an admin or system admin should be able to manage park managers.

+#### Test Case 3: SQL Injection

+* **Objective**: Test for SQL Injection vulnerabilities in user input fields.

+* **Test Steps**:
+1. In the login form, enter the input ' OR 1=1 -- into the username or password field.

+* **Expected Results**:
+  * The application should reject the input, preventing unauthorized SQL commands from being executed.

+### Risk-Based Test Coverage

+The tests should prioritize high-risk areas such as:

+* Authentication and access control
+* External payment system integration
+* Sensitive data storage and transmission
+* User input validation

 # Threat Model